 Industrial Engineering Professor Recognized with Distinguished Leadership Award

 The Honors College recognized five faculty and one staff member at the annual Honors College Faculty Reception on Tuesday, Nov.
 6. The awards were in two categories, the Distinguished Faculty Award and the Distinguished Leadership Award.

 “Honors faculty and staff work extremely hard to support students, and their work can often go unnoticed and underappreciated,” said Honors College Dean Lynda Coon.
 “The six honored here have consistently put students first and exceeded expectations in their lifetime dedication to teaching, research, mentorship and leadership.”

 The recipients of both the Distinguished Faculty Award and the Distinguished Leadership Award were presented with a bronze medallion designed by honors alumnus Hank Kaminsky.
 Each winner also received $1,000 in academic funding.

 For several years, Cassady served as the industrial engineering representative on the College of Engineering Honors Council, and for two years he has served as director of the College of Engineering Honors Program.
-His most notable contributions to the Honors College are the creation and coordination of the First-Year Engineering Honors Research Experience, which has given more than 600 freshmen valuable research and presentation experience over its 11-year history.
+His most notable contributions to the Honors College are the creation and coordination of the First-Year Engineering Honors Research Experience, which has given more than 600 first-year students valuable research and presentation experience over its 11-year history.

 Cassady also was a principal player in the establishment of the First-Year Engineering Program and has served as its director since its creation.
 The program was intended to address concerns about the retention and graduation rates associated with first-year engineering students, and during his time as director of the program, retention and graduation rates within the College of Engineering have increased by about 10 percent.